Manage Templates and Releases with Folders

 - Watcher

-Users can create custom teams and define them in the teams and permission page under notification settings.
+Users can create custom teams and define them in the Teams and Permissions page under Notification Settings.
 Notifications are sent according to the selected team configurations.

 Editing Default Notification Messages